 Time after time, I find myself coming back to the music from the Warcraft, Halo, Final Fantasy, Spyro and Pokemon universes.
 I could name hundreds more but these are the core five that shaped my childhood and experiences with past friends and family.
 This is based purely on feeling and what emotional connections and ties I have with these game franchises.

-Because of this, the core five composers that I look up to the most would be (in no particular order): Nobuo Uematsu, Stewart Copeland, Jeramiah Ross, Martin O'Donnell and Grant Kirkhope.
+Because of this, the core five composers that I look up to the most would be (in no particular order): Nobuo Uematsu, Stewart Copeland, Jeramiah Ross, Martin O'Donnell and Rich Vreeland.
 Again, there are so many more and I'm probably doing all those others a disservice by listing only five but when I think back through my musical escapades and career, these stand out the most.